Sahib12/smartParkingTcs/README.md

 5. Open Terminal/Power Shell at this location and run the command `npm install` to install the dependencies.
 6. Run the command `node index`.
 This will start a node server at port 3000.
 You can access the server by using the url `http://localhost:3000/`.
 Only get requests can be made to this server.
 Express js is used f
 7. Run the command `ngrok http 3000`.
 Ngrok is a lightweight tool that creates a secure tunnel on your local machine along with a public URL you can use for browsing your local site.
 8. Copy the public url visible on the command prompt we will need it later.
-Refer the screenshot below. [clickhere] (https://drive.google.com/open?id=1-V_KO9Zo64b_Pd9fyPAN0yD3dppoM12l) to see the screenshot.
+Refer the screenshot below.
+Click [here](https://drive.google.com/open?id=1-V_KO9Zo64b_Pd9fyPAN0yD3dppoM12l) to see the screenshot.
 9. Navigate to 'ionicSensor' folder.
 It contains a file `test.apk`.
 Install this apk (Before installing please make sure developer options are enabled on your phone and usb debugging is turned on).
 10. Open the app, paste the url that we copied in step 8 into the text box and click on 'submit' button and leave the app open.
-Click [here] (https://drive.google.com/open?id=1D-AdKTKZq6sQsqRRayvdCfF1Z8XGTJAu) to see the demo.
+Click [here](https://drive.google.com/open?id=1D-AdKTKZq6sQsqRRayvdCfF1Z8XGTJAu) to see the demo.

 ## Using the mobile application